BC Doctors of Optometry

 What are the symptoms of retinal detachment?

-Symptoms of retinal detachment usually consist of seeing flashing lights or floating spots and/or an overall decrease in vision.
+Symptoms of retinal detachment usually consist of seeing flashing lights or floating spots and/or an overall lowered vision.
 Patients sometimes describe changes in vision as a curtain or veil coming down.
 Sometimes there are no symptoms.

 How do you treat retinal detachment?

-If a doctor of optometry detects a retinal detachment during the eye health examination, the patient will be referred to an ophthalmologist.
+If a doctor of optometry detects a retinal detachment during your eye health examination, you will be referred to an ophthalmologist.
 Treating a retinal detachment usually involves surgery.
 The goal of the surgery is to first reattach the affected retina and prevent further vision loss.
-Areas of retinal weakening, such as retinal holes or tears, without a detachment, may involve stabilizing the retina using freezing or a laser treatment (not the same laser used for laser eye surgery) to decrease the chance of a retinal detachment.
-The longer a patient waits to have a retinal detachment repaired, usually the lower the success rate of any surgery.

 How do you prevent retinal detachment?

 Often, they occur spontaneously with no prior warning signs.
-Seeing a doctor of optometry for routine eye examinations can help prevent small asymptomatic retinal holes, tears and detachments from progressing, if detected early and treated quickly.
+Seeing a doctor of optometry for routine eye examinations can help prevent small holes, tears and detachments in your retina from progressing, if detected early and treated quickly.